RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ![Skeleton](https://user-images.githubusercontent.com/71182082/115144394-a91ada00-a04c-11eb-9b46-5febe13361bc.png)<br>
 The Skeleton is an angry monster once he sees you, he will follow you to the death.<br>

+### Wizard
+The Wizzard can cast spell and attack you from a long distance.
+His spells are not very strong but if you don't pay attention they can decrease a lot your life.<br>

+### Orc
+The Orc is powerful and enraged.
+The damages he inflict are sizable.<br>

+###  Bat
+A bat is just a bat which live on this tower.
+The bat is not strong, it's just a bat.<br>

+### Mimic
+The mimic looks exactly like a chest.
+But once you try to open it, it reveal it's true face and attack you.<br>

+### Merchant Monster
+You choose to attack the merchant, what a bad idea.
+Now he's angry and want to kill you, don't underestimate him, his strength is incredible.<br>

+### Vampire
+A vampire never die, he rather became bat.
+But infortunatly for him, a bat can die.<br>

+## Boss

+### Killer Rabbit

 ## BTC
 ![BTC](https://user-images.githubusercontent.com/71182082/115144673-33b00900-a04e-11eb-8c5c-1cc132de6027.png)<br>
 You can find BTC on the floor in a lot of room, or drop them on monster you kill.<br>
 Thoses BTC allow you to buy some potion to the merchant.<br>

+## Equipment

+### Type of Equipment

+### Rarity of Equipment

+###

+###

 ## Potions